 On top of that, 80% of local searches that land on a website will convert.

-Your business might not be local, but it can at least look like it is by using the local language and currency.
-People relate to what they know and they’ll have an easier shopping experience if they can actually read your product listings!
+Your business might not be local, but it can be with the local language and currency.
+People relate to what they know and they’ll have an easier shopping experience when reading your product listings!